 JTY: Yes, that was my intention.
 Very astute.
 I am a Jew, after all.
 Can’t get away from those bagels.

-(All artwork Courtesy of J.T.
+(All photos courtesy of J.T.
 Yost)